Djurrayun Murrinyina

 Djurrayun's moiety is Dhuwa.
 She is from the Djarrwark, Lulmarrangu clans and her homelands are Balma and Gangan.
 Djurrayun's maternal uncle in the great Gawirrin Gumana AO, one of Australia's most important artists and a significant Yolngu Elder.

 Djurrayun's uncle has maintained the art of the Djarrwark clan in his role as Djunggayi (an authoritative 'care-taker' played by a person or group for their Mother's ceremony).
 He is passing his knowledge on to the next generation of clan members, including Djurrayun who lives in the same homeland as her uncle.
+This invaluable inheritance serves as the cornerstone of Djurrayun's artistic expression, igniting a passion to preserve and proliferate the ancestral motifs entrusted to her care.
 In 2007 she began to paint these clan designs in her own right.